Julian Sands' official cause of death released months after actor disappeared while hiking - ExBulletin

 Authorities searched for the missing actor by land, helicopter and drones in the first weeks after his disappearance.

-However, towards the end of February and into March, a series of powerful storms hit the San Bernardino Mountains.
+However, towards the end of February and into March, a series of severe storms hit the Saint Bernardine Mountains.
 Just before landfall, the National Weather Service issued its first-ever blizzard warning for the region.

 By the end of the rare weather event, mountain communities were blanketed in nearly 10 feet of snow.
 Roads were closed, residents went without power for days and sheriffs reported 13 deaths under investigation, but ruled only one person died as a “direct correlation to the weather”.